-a.
+- a.
 The purpose of the ARSPR is to evaluate command compliance with Federal regulations, adherence to applicable Navy and Marine Corps directives, NRMP conditions, and management oversight of the RSP.
 The CRSO shall conduct the ARSPR.
-The requirement to conduct an ARSPR shall be included in each command RSP instruction.
+The requirement to conduct an ARSPR shall be included in each command RSP instruction. - b.

-b.
 The ARSPR shall include, as applicable:

-(1) A review of the exposure control processes that are in place to ensure doses are maintained ALARA.

-(2) A review of operating and emergency procedures to ensure compliance with governing regulations and that they are current.
-Include a list of the procedures and any identified discrepancies.

-(3) A review of RSP operations with the highest personnel doses to identify opportunities to reduce these exposures.

-(4) A review of personnel exposure records that includes the individuals with the five highest annual radiation doses, those individuals with annual doses above 100 Milli Rem (mrem) (1 Milli Seveirt (mSv)), and the cumulative radiation dose total for all radiation workers.

-(5) A review of all RSP related training.

-(6) A demonstration of compliance with dose limits for individual members of the public.

-(7) The results of the annual RDR trend report conducted by the RSO as required by reference (a).

-(8) A review of all incident and critique reports, associated corrective actions, and the effectiveness of those corrective actions.

-(9) Summary of RSP operation surveillances and results.
-A review of audit findings, responses, and audit effectiveness.

-c.
-Deficiencies and program improvement items discovered during the APR and not previously identified shall be entered into the RDR program per Section 2.11. of reference (d).

-d.
-ARSPRs shall be documented and maintained per Section 2.26.7. of reference (d).
+- (1) A review of the exposure control processes that are in place to ensure doses are maintained ALARA. - (2) A review of operating and emergency procedures to ensure compliance with governing regulations and that they are current.
+Include a list of any discrepancies found in the operating and emergency procedures. - (3) A review of RSP operations with the highest personnel doses to identify opportunities to reduce these exposures. - (4) A review of personnel exposure records that includes the individuals with the five highest annual radiation doses, those individuals with annual doses above 100 millirem (mrem) (one millisievert (msv), and the cumulative radiation dose total for all radiation workers. - (5) A review of all RSP related training. - (6) A demonstration of compliance with dose limits for individual members of the public. - (7) The results of the annual RDR trend report conducted by the RSO as required by reference (a). - (8) A review of all incident and critique reports associated corrective actions, and the effectiveness of those corrective actions. - (9) Summary of RSP operation surveillances and results.
+A review of audit findings, responses, and audit effectiveness. - c.
+Deficiencies and program improvement items discovered during the Annual Program Review (APR) and not previously identified shall be entered into the RDR program per Section 2.11 of reference (e). - d.
+ARSPRs shall be documented and maintained per Section 2.26.7 of reference (d).

-12. Radiation Safety Program Deficiency Report (RSPDR) Program a.
+12. Radiation Safety Program Deficiency Report (RSPDR) Program

+- a.
 The purpose of the RSPDR program at the command level is to identify and correct RSP deficiencies and abnormal conditions.
 RSPDRs are also used to document and track the completion of RSP improvements.
-Self-identification and correction of lower order deficiencies or abnormal conditions is an effective method to identify trends and address program weaknesses before they develop into violations.

-b.
-Subordinate commands shall establish a RSPDR program or use an existing system that meets the requirements of Section 2.11.2. of reference (d).
+Self-identification and correction of lower order deficiencies or abnormal conditions is an effective method to identify trends and address program weaknesses before they develop into violations. - b.
+Subordinate commands shall establish a RSPDR program or use an existing system that meets the requirements of Section 2.11.2 of reference (e).